uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 Use [cash basis accounting](#cash-basis-accounting) and [traditional accounting](#traditional-accounting) to refer to the two accounting methods.
 Do not say 'cash accounting'.

 'Traditional accounting' is sometimes known as 'standard accounting' or 'accruals'.
-Do not use those terms unless you have evidence your users will be looking for them, and only add them for clarity - for example, 'traditional accounting (also known as 'accruals')'.
+Do not use those terms unless you have evidence your users will be looking for them, and only add them for clarity - for example, 'traditional accounting' (also known as 'accruals').

 Define the terms on each page where they're mentioned, especially when you ask people which method they use.